Ayurvedic Morning Routine (Dinacharya): Your Daily Foundation

 The Classical Morning Sequence

 The traditional Dinacharya follows a specific order.
-Each step prepares the body for the next, creating a flowing sequence from sleep to full wakefulness.
+Each step prepares the body for the next, creating a flow from sleep to full wakefulness.

 1. Wake Before Sunrise (Brahma Muhurta)

-The ideal waking time is during Brahma Muhurta — roughly 45 minutes before sunrise.
-At this hour, the atmosphere carries a sattvic (pure, calm) quality that supports meditation and clarity.
+The ideal waking time is Brahma Muhurta, roughly 45 minutes before sunrise.
+The atmosphere at this hour has a sattvic (pure, calm) quality that supports clarity and meditation.

 Dosha adjustments:

-Upon waking, sit on the edge of the bed for a moment.
+Sit on the edge of the bed for a moment.
 Take three conscious breaths.
-Set a simple intention for the day before standing.
+Set a simple intention for the day before you stand.

 2. Elimination

-Ayurveda places great importance on morning bowel movement as a sign of healthy digestion.
-Warm water upon waking (see step 4) supports this.
-If regularity is a challenge — common for Vata types — a consistent wake time and warm water habit often resolve it within weeks.
+Ayurveda places great importance on a morning bowel movement as a sign of healthy digestion.
+Warm water on waking (see step 4) supports this.
+If regularity is a problem, common for Vata types, a steady wake time and the warm water habit often sorts it out within weeks.

 3. Tongue Scraping (Jihwa Prakshalana)

-This simple practice removes the coating of bacteria, toxins (ama), and dead cells that accumulate on the tongue overnight.
+This simple practice removes the coating of bacteria, toxins (ama) and dead cells that build up on the tongue overnight.
+Clinical research confirms tongue scraping effectively reduces oral bacteria and volatile sulphur compounds.

 How to practise:

-- Use a stainless steel or copper tongue scraper (not a toothbrush — it merely redistributes bacteria)
+- Use a stainless steel or copper tongue scraper.
+A toothbrush just redistributes the bacteria.

 - Extend your tongue gently